Denver to Rocky Mountain National Park: Day Trip Itinerary & Map

 Practical Info & Tips

-Just as all national parks, visiting Rocky Mountain NP requires a pass.
-You can get it at the park entrance, or – if you have an annual America the Beautiful Pass – it’s also valid here.
+Just like all national parks, visiting Rocky Mountain NP requires a pass, which you can purchase at the park entrance.
+If you have an annual America the Beautiful annual pass, it’s also valid here.

-Rocky Mountain NP is one of the most visited National Parks in America, and the majority of visitors come between June and October.
-So it’s important to plan well and check the official website for reservations or any other important info.
-If you are planning to hike, be sure to arrive at the park as early as possible.
+Rocky Mountain NP is one of the most popular national parks in the USA, and the majority of visitors come between June and October.
+So it’s important to plan ahead and check the official website for reservations and latest updates.
+If you are planning to hike, arrive as early as possible.

-As already mentioned, there’s a big altitude difference when coming to Rocky Mountain National Park from Denver.
+There’s a big altitude difference when coming to Rocky Mountain National Park from Denver.
 Not only will you need somewhat warmer clothes for the highest areas of the park, but you may also encounter some physical difficulties because of such a sudden change in elevation.
-Take it easy when hiking and be sure to drink plenty of water.
+Take it easy when hiking and drink plenty of water.

-Road trip tip: On one of the recent summer road trips to Colorado we only visited Rocky Mountain National Park for a day en-route between Denver and Aspen, via Grand Lake.
+Road trip tip: On one of our summer road trips through Colorado, we visited Rocky Mountain National Park for a day while traveling between Denver and Aspen via Grand Lake.
 To make the most of our day, we stayed in Golden, west of Denver, and started very early in the morning.
-We then spent the next night in Grand Lake.
+The next night, we stayed in Grand Lake.
 This gave us plenty of time to see the main highlights in RMNP, pretty much as described in this itinerary.

-If you enjoyed this article and are looking for more inspiration for the most beautiful nature destinations in the United States, check out our other guides as well:
+So, this is our guide to visiting Rocky Mountain National Park from Denver in one day.
+If you enjoyed this article and are looking for more inspiration for the most beautiful nature destinations in the United States, take a look at our other guides as well.

-- Most Popular American National Parks (Top 20)
+- Best National Parks in the USA (Top 20)

 - Glacier National Park Itinerary